def-safe/defsafe-developers-test/readme.md

 ![Image](design.png)

+Note: The cat images on the design are placeholder images.
+You may use the images on the /images folder.

 ## Instructions:

 The website functionality is simple and straightforward: A cat fact is displayed to the user.
 Whenever the user wants to see a new cat fact, they should click the blue button.
 This retrieves a new cat fact from a public API and refreshes the fact.